asgarciap/ttl/Readme.md

 4. Items can exist without expiration time (time.Zero)
 5. Expirations and callbacks are realtime.
 Don't have a pooling time to check anymore, now it's done with a heap.
 6. A cache count limiter

+This fork differs in the following aspects:

+1. We add a new GetWithTTL function to get the available TTL (as time.Duration) that an item has when recovering from the cache
+2. We rename the priority_queue.go file/struct to ExpirationHeap and expose it so we can use it independently
+3. Metrics for eviction are more detailed (EvictedFull, EvictedClosed, EvictedExpired)
+3. 100% test coverage
+4. Build checks are now done with github actions